Saw B San Thein Myint

-Saw B San thein Myint (စောဘီစံသိန်းမြင့်, born 30 June 1963) is a Burmese politician who currently serves as an Amyotha Hluttaw MP for Kayin State № 8 Constituency.
+Saw B San thein Myint (စောဘီစံသိန်းမြင့်, born 30 June 1963) is a Burmese politician who currently serves as an Amyotha Hluttaw MP for Kayin State No. 8 Constituency.
 He is a member of the National League for Democracy.

 Early life and education

 Saw was born on 30 June 1963 in Kawkareik Township, Kayin State, Myanmar.
 He is an ethnic Karen.
 His previous job was as a farmer.
 He had served as the executive member of NLD township.

 Political career

 He is a member of the National League for Democracy.
-In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP, winning a majority of 13624 votes and elected representative from Kayin State № 8 parliamentary constituency.
+In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP, winning a majority of 13624 votes and elected representative from Kayin State No. 8 parliamentary constituency.
 He also serves as the member of Amyotha Hluttaw's Ethnic Affairs Committee.